luizaugustogarcia/tdp1375/README.md

 # tdp1375
-Algorithm for sorting by transpositions with guarantee of approximation ratio of 1.375
+Algorithm for sorting by transpositions with guarantee of approximation ratio of 1.375.
+This is part of the Ph.D. thesis of Luiz Silva.

 This project requires Maven to be compiled.